 Get Health Information from Reliable Sources

 Google puts so much health advice at your fingertips, it can be not only overwhelming, but also a minefield of false claims and misinformation.
 “Don’t get derailed by websites looking to sell something,” warns Dr. Elliott.
 The key, she says, is to approach online health information with a critical eye.
-Is the information from a credible source, such as a professional organization like the Canadian Urological Association and Sex Health Matters, for instance?
+Is the information from a credible source, such as a professional organization like the Canadian Urological Association and the Sexual Medicine Society of North America, for instance?
 Does it cite recent studies published in medical journals?

 A Lump Doesn’t Necessarily Mean Testicular Cancer